Lumin0l/Bottega_Fullstack_Module_8/ex_01_Styles_in_react/Styles_react_00_intro.md

 ```

 It's just important to remember that JSX styles have a different syntax to scss, and to switch from one to the other.

+## Import Elements From static

+Images, icons and so on from static are going to be imported the usual way, you just need to apply the correct path from the folder where it is.